Exams and assessment

 • grade "fail" - given where the student fails to show that he/she has acquired the knowledge, skills and competences required in the course information.

 The time at which to enter the grades into the Study Information System is prescribed in the course information.
-Grades must be entered at the latest four working days before a resit in the respective course, but not later than by the end of the semester.
+The deadline is set so that the assessment results can be entered in the Study Information System within two weeks after assessment.
+Grades must be entered at the latest five working days before a resit in the respective course, but not later than by the end of the semester.

 For visiting students